jiaweichiu/gpuimpute/README.md

 Our CPU is a I7-6700K.
 Our GPU is a Titan-X with 12G RAM.

 ![plot](https://github.com/tinkerstash/gpuimpute/blob/master/results/plot1.png?raw=true)

+* The slowest is CPU-NoAcc which is the CPU version with un-accelerated proximal gradient.
+* The next slowest is CPU-Acc which is the CPU version with accelerated proximal gradient.
+* The GPU versions are all significantly faster, seemingly >10X.
+(We do have a fast GPU unfortunately.)
+* However, SGD still seems to be the fastest.

 The most tricky part of the GPU code is probably the evaluation of many short inner products.
 It seems to be the bottleneck, and we have to write a custom kernel to do that efficiently.